School of Clinical Medicine, University of Cambridge: Entry

 The Clinical School was established in 1976 while construction of the new building at its present site was underway.
 The clinical course was restructured in 2005 with the addition of a new final year, as the clinical course had previously been less than three years in length.
 Before 2017, approximately half of medical students left Cambridge after the pre-clinical course as there were not enough places on the clinical course for them all; common destinations included medical schools based in Oxford, London and Manchester.
 From 2017, all medical students continue to study in Cambridge for the full six years provided they pass the pre-clinical component of the course.

-Students at the School take either a six-year standard course or an accelerated graduate course.
-Around 280 students are accepted to the standard course each year (with 21 places for overseas fee-status applicants).
-Around 40 students are accepted to the graduate course each year.